Creamed corn is a classic comfort food side dish that can be served year-round, or during the holidays. Rich, silky, sweet and delicious.

 Variations

-I’ve kept the seasonings simple in my creamed corn to let the corn flavor be the star, but feel free to make it your own.
 Stir in some freshly grated Parmesan cheese at the end or top it with crumbled bacon.
 Want some spice?
-Add in some cayenne pepper or diced jalapenos to give your corn a kick.
+Add in some cayenne pepper or diced jalapeños to give your corn a kick.

 More Corn Recipes